 My mental health journey began as a young girl, although I didn't realize how much I was struggling and having mental health issues until I was 18-years-old.

-During my senior year of high school, I was isolating myself from activities that I loved, and I was abusing substances like Xanax and Adderall to stay afloat.
+During my senior year of high school, I was isolating myself from activities that I loved, and I was abusing substances to stay afloat.
 I was having daily panic attacks, suicidal thoughts and extreme depression.
 I was a young adult full of fear, shame, guilt and sadness, and to this day, it remains the darkest and scariest period of my life.
 I had no idea what to do, and my intrusive thoughts convinced me that I would never get over these dark feelings.

 It all kind of came into perspective when I got into a car accident while driving on my prescription medication.
 After the accident, I felt as though I was at my breaking point.
 I was determined to act on those suicidal thoughts, but luckily enough I found strength to ask my family for help.
 From there it was a wake up call not for only me, but for my family as well.